 Never again, I said.
 Until now…

 Now, I am returning of my own will.
 What the hell am I thinking?
 I’m attending another conference and I’m going alone, unlike the last time.
 The hesitation is real.
 Any rate, I booked a dirt-cheap ticket on Fly4Free from London to Manila for about $325 roundtrip.
-I swear if the flight wasn’t that cheap I wouldn’t be going, but something says I should give the Philippines another try.
+I swear if the flight wasn’t that cheap I wouldn’t be going, but something says I should is should be giving the Philippines a second chance.

-Again, I’ve situated myself at 5* Western hotels recommended by the conference organizers because for as much travel as I’ve done in Asia, the hotel rating systems are not the same to European or American standards, particularly on an Asian-owned and operated level.
+Again, I’ve situated myself at 5* Western hotels recommended by the conference organizers.
+With my years of Asian travel experience, I know the hotel rating systems are not the same to European or American standards.
 A 5* Filipino hotel is not on the same level as western standards.
 That goes for much of Asia.
 I’ve worked in hospitality for 20 years.
-I know what I’m talking about.
 So with seven days in Manila, I will be busy, but I’m planning to stay another 11 days to explore…and give the Philippines another try.
 Am I kidding myself?

 I’ve done my nerdy research on the most popular islands in the Philippines.
 I want to take a chance on a safe bet and those with positive reviews.
 I’m really hoping to find a place I’d enjoy coming back to.
 I dislike it when I have a crappy experience and it ruins any thought of returning.